National Certificate of Education: Progression

+Subjects

+Former Form III Certificate

 The Form III Certificate was an academic qualification in Mauritius awarded upon successful completion of lower secondary school.
 The exam last took place at the end of 2019 and was replaced by the National Certificate of Education (NCE) in 2020.
 The qualification was awarded upon earning passing marks on the National Assessment at Form III exams, taken by Grade 9 at secondary school, which are administered by the Mauritius Examinations Syndicate.